 - Customer Satisfaction: Customer can see the development of the product at the early phase of the software development and thus, they habituated with the system by using it before completion of the total product.

 Disadvantages of Spiral Model:

 Below are some main disadvantages of the spiral model.

 - Complex: The Spiral Model is much more complex than other SDLC models.

 - Expensive: Spiral Model is not suitable for small projects as it is expensive.

-- Too much dependable on Risk Analysis: The successful completion of the project is very much dependent on Risk Analysis.
-Without very highly experienced expertise, it is going to be a failure to develop a project using this model.
+- Too much dependability on Risk Analysis: The successful completion of the project is very much dependent on Risk Analysis.
+Without very highly experienced experts, it is going to be a failure to develop a project using this model.

 - Difficulty in time management: As the number of phases is unknown at the start of the project, so time estimation is very difficult.